 The words and teachings of Jesus are profound sources of wisdom.
 Throughout his ministry on earth, Jesus shared a vision of life lived as God intended, of embracing the Kingdom of God now.
-One of the primary ways of Jesus teachings was in the form of parables.
+One of the primary ways Jesus taught was in the form of parables.
 A parable is a story about a simple subject, used to illustrate a deeper message.
 Parables make up approximately one-third of all of Jesus’ recorded teachings.

-Parables of Jesus and Where to Find Them
+Jesus's Parables and Where to Find Them

-Common scholarly consensus says that the parables of Jesus are found in the Synoptic Gospels--Matthew, Mark, and Luke.
+Common scholarly consensus says that the parables of Jesus are found in the Synoptic Gospels—Matthew, Mark, and Luke.
 Some have argued that the Gospel of John also contains parables, but typically, the wisdom teachings in John have been classified as allegories, not parables.

-Several of Jesus’ parables occur in multiple of the Mark's Gospels; some are recorded only once.
+Several of Jesus’ parables occur in multiple of the Gospels; some are recorded only once.
 The total number of parables is not consistently agreed upon, though most lists put the total number somewhere between 35 and 40.

 Parable of the Good Samaritan